 The Best Cannabis Strains Containing Beta-caryophyllene

-If you think you may benefit from increasing your intake of beta-caryophyllene, you may be wondering where to find it.
+If you think you could benefit from increasing your intake of beta-caryophyllene, you may be wondering where to find it.

 The good news is that this terpene is in the majority of cannabis strains.
 In some varieties, it makes up around a third of their essential oil.
 But although beta-caryophyllene is one of the most abundant cannabis terpenes, some strains do contain more than others.